pablobd/ContinuousControl/README.md

 #### States
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+#### Solving the environment

+**First version: 1 agent.** The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.

+**Second version: 20 identical copies of the agent.** The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
+In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+Specifically,

+* After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 20 (potentially different) scores.
+We then take the average of these 20 scores.
+* This yields an average score for each episode (where the average is over all 20 agents).

 ## Requirements
 First of all, you need python 3 and conda.
 We suggest to use the [Anaconda distribution](https://www.anaconda.com/download/#linux), although other options are available.
 Follow the instructions at the github [repository dlrn](https://github.com/udacity/deep-reinforcement-learning) to create an environment for the project, install dependencies and create a kernel.
 You will not need to install Unity, because Udacity provides two separate versions of the Unity environment: